 Dhana Yoga draws its power from four houses, each governing a different dimension of wealth.
 Understanding what each house contributes makes the yoga logic transparent.

-The 1st house lord (Lagna lord) also participates because it represents the self — your personal capacity to attract and manage wealth.
-When the Lagna lord connects with any of the four wealth-house lords, it channels financial energy through the native’s own initiative.
+The 1st house lord (Lagna lord) also participates because it represents the self - your personal capacity to attract and manage wealth.
+When the Lagna lord connects with any of the four wealth-house lords, it channels financial energy through the chart owner’s own initiative.

 Each Dhana Yoga is named by the pair of house lords that form it.
 The stronger and more dignified those lords are, the more powerful the wealth indication.
-A connection between debilitated or heavily afflicted lords still forms a technical yoga, but the results will be limited or arrive with difficulty.
+A connection between debilitated or heavily afflicted lords still forms a technical yoga, but the results are likely to be limited or arrive with difficulty.

 Seven Core Dhana Yoga Combinations